ibm-cloud-docs/Registry/registry_rhos.md

 ## Set up Red Hat OpenShift Container Platform to use {{site.data.keyword.registrylong_notm}}
 {: #registry_rhos_os}

-To set up Red Hat OpenShift Container Platform, you must create secrets with the credentials to access {{site.data.keyword.registrylong_notm}} so that you can perform the following actions.
+To set up Red Hat OpenShift Container Platform, you must create secrets that have the credentials to access {{site.data.keyword.registrylong_notm}} so that you can perform the following actions.

 - **Pull**: Create image pull secrets to [pull images](#registry_rhos_os_pull) from {{site.data.keyword.registrylong_notm}} to your OpenShift cluster.
 For example, you might deploy an app that uses an image in a private registry.
 - **Push**: Create image push secrets to [push images](#registry_rhos_os_push) from your OpenShift cluster to a repository in {{site.data.keyword.registrylong_notm}}.
 For example, you might set up a continuous delivery pipeline that builds an image to a private registry instead of the internal registry.